Here, we take an in-depth look at the latest monitoring information for Romania.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 - Audiovisual media service providers are covered by Audiovisual Law no. 504/2002, as amended, and the Regulatory Code of the Audiovisual Content (Decision no. 220/2011) adopted by the National Audiovisual Council of Romania.
+According to this law, the National Audiovisual Council (CNA) "is consulted on all draft normative acts that regulate activities in the audiovisual field or related to it."

-Addressing harmful online content
+Harmful online content

-- According to the art.
+- According to the Art.
 429 of the Audiovisual Law no. 504/2002, as amended, where the content of a video-sharing platform infringes the provisions on the protection of minors and the general public from illegal audiovisual content and no other effective means are available to prohibit the infringement of those provisions and to avoid the risk of serious harm to the collective interests of the public or the legitimate interests of a person, the Council will require video-sharing platform providers to remove or restrict access to illegal content or display a warning to users when accessing such content or to disable the user’s account for up to 12 months.

 - The National Audiovisual Council can also request service providers offering storage space for video-sharing platforms to remove, disable, or restrict access to such a platform and domain name registrars who allocate domain names to such a platform to remove the domain name for such a platform.

-Addressing harmful online conduct
+Harmful online conduct

-- Within the "Caring for Children" government program, the Special Telecommunications Service (STS) has made operational the 119 telephone number which can be used nationally for reporting cases of abuse, neglect, exploitation, and any other forms of violence against children, including online violence.
+- Within the ‘Caring for Children’ government program, the Special Telecommunications Service (STS) has made operational the 119 telephone number which can be used nationally for reporting cases of abuse, neglect, exploitation, and any other forms of violence against children, including online violence.
+The Child's Phone Line and the counselling line of the Ora de Net Programme, implemented by Save the Children Romania, are also operational.

 - There are also procedures in place for managing cases of violence against pre-school/primary children /students and school staff, including online; the procedure defines cyberbullying as a form of online bullying and provides an identification sheet as well as support measures for students, in line with the Order of Minister of Education no 6235/6th September 2023.

-Age verification and digital identity systems
+Age verification

 - Digital identity systems are not available for minors in Romania.